Cai Xukun: 2018: Idol Producer (偶像练习生) and rise in popularity

 After a period of dormancy from the entertainment industry, Kun decided to join Season 1 of reality survival show Idol Producer as an independent trainee at the end of 2017.

 Kun performed his self-written and self-composed song "I Wanna Get Love" in the first episode.
 Despite some controversy, Kun attracted a large fanbase.
 He quickly rose to fame and became a hot topic for discussion on the survival show.
 In addition to receiving considerably high votes after each evaluation performance in the show, Kun also earned rank no. 1 multiple times and maintained a high ranking throughout the entire program.
 He received a total of 47,640,887 votes in the final evaluation, earning him the center position in the final line-up.
-On April 6, 2018, Kun officially debuted as the leader and center of temporary Chinese boy group Nine Percent.
+On April 6, 2018, Kun officially debuted as the leader and center of the temporary Chinese boy group Nine Percent.

-Soon after the end of Idol Producer, I Won't Get Bullied by Girls, a web-drama starring Kun filmed in 2017, was released.
+Soon after the end of Idol Producer, I Won't Get Bullied by Girls, the web-drama starring Kun filmed in 2017, was released.
 Kun took on his first lead role as Ye Lin, the love interest of Ren Xiaoqin (portrayed by Lu Yangyang).
 The show is a teen comedy series that features a distinctive wardrobe and draws heavy influence from Japanese manga as a means to achieve comic relief.
 By 3 May, the series had accumulated over 700 million views.

-From April to May 2018, Kun's first single "I Wanna Get Love" had topped the 'Mainland China C-pop Single Chart' as China's number 1 single for almost three weeks.
+From April to May 2018, Kun's first single, "I Wanna Get Love," topped the 'Mainland China C-pop Single Chart' as China's number 1 single for almost three weeks.
 At the end of May, Kun was voted as one of the most influential celebrities in China.
-For the three months between May and July, Kun had a full schedule with fan meeting tours across China with Nine Percent.
+For the three months between May and July, Kun had a full schedule, consisting of fan meeting tours across China with Nine Percent.
 On June 2, Kun and other members of Nine Percent had their first group appearance on the variety show Happy Camp.